 2. Subtract the Personal

-It is important to analyze the company’s financial statements for a proper accounting of value.
+Secondly, it is important to analyze the company’s financial statements for a proper accounting of value.
 Remember, though, that many companies write off as many personal expenses as they can when doing taxes.
 To ensure a more accurate picture of the finances, add in the personal expenses claimed as tax deductions.
 This includes golf trips used for business, business lunches, etc.

 3. Factor in Non-Financials when Determining the Value of a Business